lemariva/micropython-camera-driver/README.md

     git clone --recursive https://github.com/micropython/micropython.git
     ```
     Note: The MicroPython repo changes a lot, I've done this using the version with the hash 3a9d948032e27f690e1fb09084c36bd47b1a75a0.
 2. Copy the files of this repository inside the folder `ports/esp32`.
+   You can create a tgz file `create_tgz.sh` for easy transfer.

    If you don't want to replace the files `mpconfigport.h`, `main.h`, and `Makefile` make the following modifications to the original ones:
-    * `mpconfigport.c`
+    * `mpconfigport.h`
         1. add the line
         ```
            extern const struct _mp_obj_module_t mp_module_camera;